1988–89 Southampton F.C. season: First Division

-Matt Le Tissier was Southampton's second-highest scorer in the league during 1988–89 with nine goals.
+Matt Le Tissier was Southampton's second-highest scorer in the league during 1988–89 with nine goals, all scored in the period August to December.

 Southampton had a strong start to the 1988–89 First Division campaign, winning their first three games to start at the top of the league table.
 The opening game saw the Saints beat West Ham United (who had only avoided the Second Division play-offs the previous season on the basis of goal difference) 4–0 at The Dell, with debutant Paul Rideout scoring two of the hosts' goals.
 This was followed by a 1–0 away win over Queens Park Rangers, who had finished in the top five the year before, with Matt Le Tissier scoring the only goal of the game early in the first half.
 The third win saw Southampton beating Luton Town 2–1 at home, responding to a late equaliser from the Hatters with a winner from Rod Wallace.
 This marked the first time Southampton had won their opening three league games since the 1957–58 season.

 Despite this early winning run, the Saints' form quickly worsened, and they picked up just two points from their next five games, dropping to tenth in the table as a result.
 Their winning streak ended with a 2–2 draw at Arsenal, in which a 2–0 lead secured after 24 minutes was reversed in the last ten minutes of the game by the hosts; had they won, it would have marked the first time in history the Saints had won their first four games in the Football League.
 The Arsenal draw was followed by a 1–3 loss against defending champions Liverpool, a goalless draw with Derby County, a 1–4 defeat at title challengers Everton, and a 1–2 loss to Sheffield Wednesday.
 The latter fixture featured the debut of right-back Ray Wallace, which marked the first time since the 1920s that a Football League club had fielded three brothers in the same lineup.